Dictionary.com chooses `existential’ as word of the year

 Enter Martin Heidegger, Karl Jaspers, Gabriel Marcel and Jean-Paul Sartre, thinkers who molded and embraced existentialism, among other movements.

-Climate, guns and the impeachment crisis for Donald Trump were just a few areas that seemed to frame debate in existential terms.
+Climate, guns and the impeachment crisis for President Donald Trump were just a few areas that seemed to frame debate in existential terms.
 So did the Hong Kong protests, the Notre Dame fire, tensions between the United States and China, and Big Tech’s privacy and fake news problems.

 “We started to see existential in the dialogue beginning in January and all the way through the year,” said Jennifer Steeves-Kiss, Dictionary.com’s chief executive officer.
 “This is a consistent theme that we saw in our data, but it also was leveraged across many different important questions of our time.”